 Yellow peaches also originated in China, but are probably closer to 4,000 years old.
 Food historians do not agree on this point, some claiming that the white peach predates its yellow cousin.
 From China white peaches migrated to Persia (modern day Iran) and ancient Greece.

 In the 16th century peaches were brought to the “New World” by Spanish explorers, and were planted in California sometime around the 17th century.
 English colonists also planted peach trees along the American East Coast, but over time, white peach varieties faded from commercial popularity.
 Throughout the 19th century, white peaches were generally considered inferior to yellow peaches in America, and were fed to livestock.

 It wasn’t until the 1980s that white peaches began to rise in demand, favored for their sweeter, less tangy flesh.
 New varieties were also developed in the late 20th Century that improved the fruit’s sweet taste and transportability to commercial markets.

 Where are white peaches grown?

 Today white peaches are grown worldwide in Asia, Europe, Australia, South America, and North America, with major production sites in China, the United States (mostly California), and Italy.
-When in season, the fruits are found in local markets, groceries, and specialty distributors.
+When in season, the white fruits are found in local markets, groceries, and specialty distributors.